 glorious rhododendrons in June and a myriad of wild flowers decorating the countryside throughout the seasons.
 There are many

 beautiful woodland and shoreline walks in the area, where you may catch a glimpse of local wildlife, including golden eagles,

 and otters.
 The village benefits from

-a hotel/pub and local shop.
-At nearby Armadale you will find the Armadale – Mallaig ferry
+a hotel/pub and at nearby Armadale you will find the Armadale – Mallaig ferry and

 the Sleat area.